Joe Martin

 I’m passionate about games preservation as a topic and have joined a number of initiatives to help further the cause.

-I’ve spoken at several Videobrains conferences about efforts to preserve games, and was asked to write a foreward for the book Videogames You Will Never Play by the Unseen64 Collective.
+I’ve spoken at several VideoBrains conferences about efforts to preserve games, and was asked to write a foreword for the book Videogames You Will Never Play by the Unseen64 Collective.

 My work has extended into several investigative pieces that seek to document how games are made.
 Most notably I’ve covered Deus Ex, Thief, Habitat, Doom, and the abandoned games of Origin Systems for Eurogamer and others.